 Looking for something specific?
 Skip ahead:

-When petitions are created on the platform, they're automatically scanned by a third party-service, Akismet, to check for spam.
-Akismet uses petition text, user details, and other information to calculate a statistical probability that the petition is spam.
+If Akismet is enabled, when petitions are created on the platform, they'll be automatically scanned to check for spam.
+The scan will include the petition's text, user details, and other information to calculate a statistical probability that the petition is spam.
 If the petition has a high probability of spam, it is automatically designated as spam and skips the moderation queue.
 If the petition has a low probability of spam, then it is added to the moderation queue for admin review.
 The way Akismet determines spam means that a spam designation is not based on the violation of a single, or set, of rules; instead it's merely a probability.

 For admins, there are a few main questions when it comes to the spam filter: